gndrmnn/nodepool/doc/source/configuration.rst

     has been launched but before it is put in the READY state to receive jobs.
     For more information, see :ref:`scripts`.

+  ``playbook``
+    An ansible playbook to be used to perform any last minute changes to a node after it has been launched but before it is put in the READY state to receive jobs.
+Playbooks will be referenced by filename from `script-dir`.
+    For more information, see :ref:`scripts`.

 .. _diskimages:

 diskimages